 While some look forward to a generous tax refund from the Canada Revenue Agency (CRA) during tax season, others wind up owing money to the government agency instead.
 If this describes you, you’re not alone – many Canadians find themselves looking for Canada Revenue Agency deb relief.
 Canada’s tax laws are complex and numerous, so it’s easy to get caught off-guard and discover you owe more tax to the CRA than you previously thought.

 Suppose you’re already heavily in debt and struggling to make your payment on time.
 If so, the added weight of a tax bill can be your breaking point, leading to severe financial and emotional distress.

 Luckily, there are tax debt relief options available in Canada.
 Our knowledgeable and personable team of Licensed Insolvency Trustees can help you find the right solution to lighten your debt load.
 They’ll explore options to arrange with the CRA a tax debt settlement.
 And depending on your circumstances, assist you in eliminating your tax debt entirely.

-What happens if you don’t pay your tax debt to the CRA?
+What happens if you don’t pay your Canada Revenue Agency tax debt?

 The CRA holds vast and powerful collections powers – and can exercise them at will should you fail to pay the taxes you owe.

 In the first place, the CRA will levy a 5% late-filing fee (10% if you filed late in previous years) and a 1% interest charge per month on your balance owing for up to 12 months.
 Interest will accrue daily.

 If enough time passes by and you haven’t paid your tax debt, the CRA can also

 - Garnish your wages